ilija-s/html-editor/docs/ftv_manipulation_use_case.md

 **Preconditions:** The application starts and file tree view is opened.

 **Postconditions:** Working directory is changed based on users actions.
+User can procede to any other user case.

 **Main path:**
 1. The user opens the application.